-25. The subdivision has been divided into subdivision development zones as shown on Drawing 003.
-The subdivision development zones are based on the landform site mapping undertaken.
+25. The subdivision has been divided into subdivision development zones as shown on Drawings 003 & 004.
+The subdivision development zones are based on the site mapping undertaken.
 The subdivision development zones provide general recommendations on allowable subdivision development and constraints which can be utilised to provide a subdivision scheme plan.
 The subdivision development zones are summarized as follows:

-Subdivision Development Zone A
+Development Zone A

 - 26. Zone A is land is considered to be suitable for residential development and should provide safe and stable conditions.
-Zone A land is typically associated with: - (a) Gently sloping topography with slope angles of no steeper than 1(v) on 4(h). - (b) Topography which is not associated with high groundwater levels. - (C) Topography which is not associated with surface water flows and/or ponding. - 27.
-The extent of Zone A land is shown on Drawing 003 and closely follows the "gently rolling slopes" landform. - 28.
+Zone A land is typically associated with: - (a) Gently sloping topography with slope angles of no steeper than 1(v) on 4(h). - (b) Topography which is not associated with high groundwater levels.

+- (C) Topography which is not associated with surface water flows and/or ponding. - 27.
+The extent of Zone A land is shown on Drawings 003 & 004. - 28.
 Zone A land is likely underlain by competent ground conditions which are expected to provide "good ground" according to NZS 3604:2011. - 29.
-Zone A is not expected to provide significant constraints on subdivision development earthworks.

-30. Zone A is expected to provide suitable conditions for the disposal of stormwater generated from impervious surfaces.
+Zone A is not expected to provide significant constraints on subdivision development earthworks. - 30.
+Zone A is expected to provide suitable conditions for the disposal of stormwater generated from impervious surfaces.
 This can be accommodated by soakage structures and/or detention and slow release structures.

-Subdivision Development Zone B
+Development Zone B

-- 31. Zone B land is not suitable for residential development under existing conditions and includes the moderately steep to steep slopes.
+- 31. Zone B land is not suitable for residential development under existing conditions and includes the steeper portions of the gentle to moderately rolling slopes.
 Zone B land, however, can provide suitable subdivision development conditions with appropriate remedial measures.
 Zone B land is typically associated with: - (a) Moderately steep to steep topography with slope angles of steeper than 1(v) on 4(h). - (b) Topography which is associated with surface water flows and/or ponding. - (C) Topography which is associated with slope instability features. - 32.
-The extent of Zone B land is shown on Drawings 003.
-We note that some portions of Zone B land may not reasonably be utilized for residential development given the likely prohibitive development costs associated with earthworks and ground stabilisation measures. - 33.
+The extent of Zone B land is shown on Drawings 003 & 004. - 33.
 Zone B land can provide suitable subdivision development conditions with appropriate remedial measures.
-Such measures include: - (a) Structural in-filling or re-grading of steep slopes in order to provide acceptable overall slope grades, that being slope angles of < 1(v) on 4(h). - (b) Engineered retaining along the edge of the gullies.
+Such measures include: - (a) Structural in-filling or re-grading of steep slopes in order to provide acceptable overall slope grades, that being slope angles of < 1(v) on 4(h).

+- (b) Engineered retaining along the edge of the gullies.
 This enables development to at least the edge of the gully features. - (C) Structural in-filling and diversion of the site overland flowpaths.

-Subdivision Development Zone C
+Development Zone C

-34. Zone C land may not be suitable for residential development under existing conditions and includes the low lying slopes and flats.
+- 34. Zone C land may not be suitable for residential development under existing conditions and includes the low lying slopes and flats.
 The suitability of building within Zone C is dependant on the strength and saturation of the alluvial deposits which likely underlie this zone.
-Zone C land, however, can provide suitable subdivision development conditions with appropriate remedial measures.

-- 35. The extent of Zone C land is shown on Drawing 003. - 36.
+Zone C land, however, can provide suitable subdivision development conditions with appropriate remedial measures. - 35.
+The extent of Zone C land is shown on Drawings 003 & 004. - 36.
 Zone C land can provide suitable subdivision development conditions with appropriate remedial measures.
-Such measures include: - (a) Structural in-filling, draining or re-grading of low-lying areas to provide acceptable groundwater table clearances. - (b) Structural in-filling and diversion of the site overland flowpaths. - (C) Removal of alluvial deposits and replacement with engineered fill. - (d) Pre-loading of alluvial deposits to provide engineered building platforms. - (e) Engineered foundation design to accommodate low bearing capacity soils.
+Such measures include: - Structural in-filling, draining or re-grading of low-lying areas to provide acceptable groundwater table clearances. - (b) Structural in-filling and diversion of the site overland flowpaths. - (C) Removal of alluvial deposits and replacement with engineered fill. - (d) Pre-loading of alluvial deposits to provide engineered building platforms. - (e) Engineered foundation design to accommodate low bearing capacity soils.